 Final Thoughts!

-It is no doubt that the Swahili language is widely spoken in the East African community, which makes it one of the most important languages to learn in Africa, especially if you are traveling to Kenya or Tanzania.
+There is no doubt that the Swahili language is widely spoken in the East African community, which makes it one of the most important languages to learn in Africa, especially if you are traveling to Kenya or Tanzania.
 In fact, the African Union adopted Swahili as one of the official languages.

 Want to learn more than just the countries that speak Swahili?
 You can learn the Swahili language!
-If you are wondering how to start learning Swahili, then check out the Ling App!
+If you are wondering how to start learning Swahili, then check out the Ling app!